|

 Electric Pump Installation (quick method)

-mount Fuel pump in desired location.
+- Mount fuel pump in desired location.
 The instructions for mine

 required a 45 degree angle so I mounted mine on The frame right

-below The gas pedal.
+below the gas pedal.

 slow and you will not create a spark.
 Be sure to leave enough